rebeccawaweru/Vue-Playground/README.md

-COMMON PITFALLS TO AVOID IN VUE
+COMMON PITFALLS TO AVOID IN VUE <br>
 Overusing v-if and v-for.
 Avoid using v-if and v-for on the same element, as it can lead to performance issues.
 Instead, use computed properties to filter the list before rendering.

 Directly modifying props.
 Never modify a prop directly within a child component.
 Instead, emit an event to the parent component to update the prop.